Low back pain and smoking are strongly correlated.

 The result is leg pain associated with exercise and relieved by sitting for a few moments.
 If there is associated but unrelated lower back symptoms then there is a temptation to jump to conclusions and assume it is sciatica.
 Enjoy this short story on the subject by chiropractor Bernard Preston.

 Intermittent claudication is a relatively uncommon complication of smoking; one of the arteries supplying blood to the legs becomes partially blocked.
 There's enough oxygen for the muscles when the person is at rest but, as soon as they exercise, excruciating pain begins in the leg, starved of sufficient oxygen.
 As soon as they stop the activity, the pain recedes.

-Because the same arteries supply the pelvis and hips for example, serious disease of other organs, starved of oxygen is likely to occur to.
+Because the same arteries supply the pelvis and hips, for example, serious disease of other organs, starved of oxygen is likely to occur too.